Redefining Hypocrisy

 I don’t know about you but where I come from cheating on your wife with the family help, hitting women, and engaging in sexual harassment in the workplace pretty much define toxic masculinity.

-So back to definition above, we now have a scandal, not just with Emhoff’s actual behavior but in the Harris campaign’s use of him as a symbol of the “New Man,” implicitly contrasting him with the mouth-breathing Christian nationalists.
+So, back to the definition above, we now have a scandal, not just with Emhoff’s actual behavior but in the Harris campaign’s use of him as a symbol of the “New Man” — implicitly contrasting him with the mouth-breathing Christian nationalists.

 Emhoff’s private behavior is between him and his wife.
-However when a false image of Emhoff is created and then weaponized to be used in politics then it becomes a public matter and hypocrisy loses its last vestiges of public value.
+However, when a false image of Emhoff is created, and then weaponized to be used in politics, it becomes a public matter and hypocrisy loses its last vestiges of public value.

 (2) There’s a documentary to be made regarding Jen Psaki.
 This was someone who spent 16 months as the press secretary for the Biden puppet show.
-Then there was the unprecedented conflict of interest when she she announced she was leaving for a gig at MSNBC but delayed her departure for weeks.
-Now she does what amounts to a campaign commercial with Doug Emhoff?
+Then there was the unprecedented conflict of interest when she announced that she was leaving for a gig at MSNBC, but then delayed her departure for weeks.
+And now she does what amounts to a campaign commercial with Doug Emhoff?

-(3) I heard some scuttlebutt a few years ago that there were some skeletons in Emhoff’s past; L.A. lawyer, entertainment industry would seem to raise questions.
+(3) I heard some scuttlebutt a few years ago that there were some skeletons in Emhoff’s past.
+L.A. lawyer, entertainment industry, would seem to raise questions.
 It never ceases to amaze me that people who rise to a high level think they can just escape their past.
-You would think at some point, at least by the time of the Psaki interview, Emhoff might had let on about past deeds.
-It leads to me conclude that the Harris campaign wasn’t paying attention or didn’t care because they were desperate enough to risk it.
-Never underestimate desperation
+You would think that at some point, at least by the time of the Psaki interview, Emhoff might had let on about his past deeds.
+It leads me to conclude that the Harris campaign wasn’t paying attention, or didn’t care because they were desperate enough to risk it.
+Never underestimate desperation.

 1. That the Harris campaign would be incompetent in vetting candidates just fits well with their prior examples of incompetence.
 It does seem appropriate hat Kamala herself is an example of incompetence.
 The entire “Ruling Class” seems just another example of incompetence.